Lisly25/Inception/README.md

 + `--skip-test-db`: by default, a test database would be installed - this option skips that

-+ `--auth-root-authentication-method=socket`: a root@localhost account is created regardless of the setting.
-This way, this account is authenticated with the unix_socket plugin.
-This is safer than the normal option

 This command also reads options from option files, including the one we provided

 See also the documentation: https://mariadb.com/kb/en/mysql_install_db/